Our Team

 Treasurer

-Rachel Carroll Rivas is a Senior Research Analyst Lead at the Southern Poverty Law Center.
+Rachel Carroll Rivas is the Deputy Director of Research, Reporting and Analysis at the Southern Poverty Law Center.
 For more than twenty years, Rachel has worked to expose anti-democratic far-right forces and to organize communities in response to hate activity.
-Her work has supported and empowered rural community organizing and research across the Western United States.
-She has trained hundreds of advocates, academics, and community leaders in cross-issue movement building and analysis.
+Her work has supported and empowered rural community organizing and research across the United States.
 Rachel’s work countering white nationalism and the anti-government militia movement has been featured extensively in major news media outlets.

-Before joining SPLC, Rachel was Co-Director and Research Director of the Montana Human Rights Network, an affiliate of Center for Popular Democracy.
-Rachel has an extensive diversity of experience with Montana nonprofits and insight into effective and efficient operations.
-She has also helped manage six successful electoral races in Montana.
+Before joining SPLC, Rachel was Co-Director of the Montana Human Rights Network.
 Rachel’s collegiate studies took place at North Dakota State, University of Montana, Illinois State, and Utah State University.

-Rachel was raised in Central Montana by parents who were public servants and who instilled in her the value of community engagement and the public good from an early age.
-Rachel loves spending time listening to music, hiking, and being with her family.
+Rachel was raised in Central Montana by parents who were public servants and who instilled in her the value of community engagement and the public good.

 Jason Smith